On Bisimilarity for Quasi-discrete Closure Spaces: Introduction

-model reduction, which may help making model-checking more efficient --- and spatial models are notoriously large.
+A key question, when reasoning about modal logics and their models, is the relationship between logical equivalences and notions of bisimilarity defined on their underlying models.
+This is of great importance not only from a theoretical perspective, but also from a practical point of view.
+In fact, the existence of such bisimilarities, and the existence of a logical characterisation thereof, often referred to as the ``Hennessy-Milner'' property of the bisimilarity, makes it possible to exploit minimisation procedures for bisimilarity with the purpose of model reduction, which may help making model-checking more efficient --- and spatial models are notoriously large.
 For instance, in~\cite{Ci+23} an encoding of a class of closure spaces into labelled transition systems has been proposed such that two points in space are bisimilar --- for an appropriate notion of spatial bisimilarity --- if and only if their images in the associated labelled transition system are branching equivalent.
 Thus, model-checking a formula of the logic characterising spatial bisimilarity can be safely performed on a model that has been minimised using efficient tools for branching equivalence.

 In the present paper we study three different notions of bisimilarity for \cm{s} and their associated logics.
 The first one is \emph{\cm-bisimilarity}, that is an adaptation for closure models of classical topo-bisimilarity for topological models as defined in~\cite{vBB07}.
-Actually, \cm-bisimilarity is an instantiation to closure models of monotonic bisimulation on neighbourhood models~\cite{Pac17}.
+Actually, \cm-bisimilarity is an instantiation to closure models of monotonic bisimulation on neighbourhood models~\cite{HKP09,Pac17}.
 In fact, it is defined using the monotonic interior operator of closure models, which characterises the neighbourhoods of a point, thus making closure models an instantiation of monotonic neighbourhood models.
-We show that, as one might expect, \cm-bisimilarity is logically characterised by

-a logic with a single modality, namely $\lnear$ (to be read as ``near''), expressing {\em proximity}, and infinite conjunction. $\lnear$ coincides with the $\Diamond$ modality in the topological interpretation of modal logic of Tarski and McKinsey.
+We show that, as one might expect, \cm-bisimilarity is logically characterised by a logic with a single modality, namely $\lnear$ (to be read as ``near''), expressing {\em proximity}, and infinite conjunction. $\lnear$ coincides with the $\Diamond$ modality in the topological interpretation of modal logic of Tarski and McKinsey.
 We call the resulting language Infinitary Modal Logic,~\iml.

 For {\em quasi-discrete} closure models (\qdcm{s}), i.e., closure models where every point has a minimal neighbourhood, it is convenient to use a more intuitive, and simpler, definition of \cm-bisimilarity, given directly in terms of the closure operator --- instead of the interior operator.
 Such a definition is reminiscent of the definition of strong equivalence for labelled transition systems~\cite{Mil89}.
 The direct use of the closure operator in the definition of \cm-bisimilarity simplifies several proofs.